brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2023.md

   "shadow")
 }}

-This is the 10<sup>th</sup> Man and Machine event so it promises to be the best ever!
+This was the 10<sup>th</sup> Man and Machine event and proved to be a real success!

-This event is not a race, but a test of man and machine against the elements.
-This is an adventure which tests the skill and endurance of the weekend warrior and professional racers alike.
+The event is not a race, but a test of man and machine against the elements.
+It's an adventure which tests the skill and endurance of the weekend warrior and professional racers alike.

 ---